Welcome

 Six regulatory proteins involved in cell communication and signaling were originally designated by the CCN acronym [for Cystein-rich protein (Cyr61), Connective tissue growth factor (CTGF), and Nephroblastoma overexpressed (nov)].
 They are involved in fundamental biological processes such as cell adhesion and migration, angiogenesis, development and signaling in normal and pathological conditions.

-The official unified nomenclature adopted by the HGNC (Perbal B, Tweedie S, Bruford E. (2019) calls for the use of the acronyms, CCN1-6, and discontinuation in the use of CYR61, CTGF, NOV and WISP 1-3 respectively.
-[J Cell Commun Signal.
-(2018) 4:625-629]
+The official unified nomenclature adopted by the HGNC (Perbal B, Tweedie S, Bruford E. (2019) calls for the use of the acronyms, CCN1-6, and discontinuation of CYR61, CTGF, NOV and WISP 1-3 respectively.
+Therefore, and because we think that the 6 orginal CCN proteins are only a part of a multidisciplinary nework of signaming proteins, we have now rename the ICCNS : the International Cellular Communication network Society

 Goals